Formation of black widows through ultra-compact X-ray binaries with He star companions: Introduction

 \section{Introduction}

 It is generally believed that millisecond pulsars (MSPs) are old radio pulsars with spin periods $\textless 30$\,ms (e.g. Backer et al. 1982; Lorimer 2008).
 They are proposed to be formed from the evolution of intermediate-mass X-ray binaries and low-mass X-ray binaries (LMXBs; e.g. Tauris \& van den Heuvel 2006; D'Antona \& Tailo 2020).
 The neutron stars (NSs) can be spun up to MSPs by accreting the material and angular momentum from their companions, called the recycling scenario (e.g. Alpar et al. 1982; Bhattacharya \& van den Heuvel 1991; Tauris, Langer \& Kramer 2012).
 The surface magnetic field of NSs will decay from $10^{12}$\,G to $10^8-10^9$\,G during the recycling process, although the decay mechanism is still unclear (e.g. Srinivasan et al. 1990; Konar \& Bhattacharya 1997; Cumming, Zweibel \& Bildsten 2001).
-The eclipsing MSPs have orbital periods ranging from $\sim 0.1$ to $1.0$ days, which can be mainly divided into two types, i.e. redbacks (RBs) and black widows (BWs) (see Roberts 2013).
-RBs have non-degenerate companions with masses in the range of $0.1-1.0\,\rm M_\odot$, while BWs have degenerate companions with masses $\lesssim 0.05\,\rm M_\odot$ (e.g. Bailes et al. 2011; Nieder et al. 2020).
+The eclipsing MSPs have orbital periods ranging from $\sim 0.1$ to $1.0$ days, which can be mainly divided into two types, i.e. black widows (BWs) and redbacks (RBs; see Roberts 2013).
+BWs have companions with masses $\lesssim 0.05\,\rm M_\odot$, while RBs have companions with masses in the range of $0.1-1.0\,\rm M_\odot$ (e.g. Bailes et al. 2011; Nieder et al. 2020).